Rich Rinaldi

 Richard P. Rinaldi (born August 3, 1949) is an American former professional basketball player who played for the Baltimore Bullets.

 Born in Poughkeepsie, New York, Rinaldi attended F.D.
-Roosevelt High School in Hyde Park, New York and was a guard at St. Peter's College, where he played from 1967–71.
+Roosevelt High School in Hyde Park, New York and was a guard at St. Peter's College, where he played from 1967 to 1971.
 As a senior at St. Peter's in 1970–71, Rinaldi averaged 28.6 points per game, which was the nation's sixth-highest scoring average that season.